Geoffrey William Griffin: Starehe Boys' Centre

-Starehe offers free and high-quality education to many orphaned and poor African children, on a model similar to Christ's Hospital.
-Many alumni are now prominent people in Kenya and the world.
-Raphael Tuju, former cabinet minister and current secretary general of the Jubilee party; Paul Ereng, Olympic gold Medalist; Dr. Amrose Misore, former Senior Deputy Director of Medical Services, and by 2010 Project Director of PATH's USAID-funded AIDS Population & Health Integrated Assistance Program (APHIA) II Western; and Prof. George Magoha, Medical Surgeon & Urologist, was Vice-Chancellor of the University of Nairobi and current Minister of Education, are Old Stareheans.
+Starehe offers free education to many orphaned and poor African children, on a model similar to Christ's Hospital.
+The Centre claims several distinguished alumni, including: Raphael Tuju, former cabinet minister and current secretary general of the Jubilee party; Paul Ereng, Olympic gold Medalist; Dr. Amrose Misore, former Senior Deputy Director of Medical Services, and by 2010 Project Director of PATH's USAID-funded AIDS Population & Health Integrated Assistance Program (APHIA) II Western; and late Prof. George Magoha, Medical Surgeon & Urologist, was Vice-Chancellor of the University of Nairobi and former Minister of Education, are Old Stareheans.

 Death

-Geoffrey Griffin died on 28 June 2005, at the Nairobi Hospital at the age of 72 after succumbing to cancer of the colon.
+Geoffrey Griffin died on 28 June 2005, at the Nairobi Hospital at the age of 72 after succumbing to Colon Cancer.
 He had led Starehe for 46 years.
 He was buried on 8 July 2005 inside the chapel of Starehe Boys Centre and School.

-During the burial ceremony of the late Geoffrey Griffin, the then President of the Republic of Kenya eulogized Griffin as a true patriot and a great friend of Kenya’s youth.
+Griffin was remembered and praised by the then President of the Republic of Kenya in a eulogy delivered at his burial ceremony.

-The late Geoffrey Griffin's final words were read to the students during the burial ceremony, saying:
+The late Geoffrey Griffin's final words were read to the students during the burial ceremony, saying: "Happy are those who dream dreams and are willing to make the sacrifices to make them come true."

-"This world is full of people who do their duty half-heartedly, grudgingly and poorly.
-Don’t be like them.
-Whatever your duty is, do it as fully and as perfectly as you can.
-And when you have finished your duty go on to spare some of your time and talent in service to less fortunate people, not for any reward at all, but because it is the right thing to do.
-Follow my advice on this and I promise you that your lives will be happy and successful.
-May God bless you all."